Jollyfant/EPOS-TURTLE/README.md

 ## EPOS-RDF Classes

 EPOS-RDF Classes can be called with an identifier, dictionary or both.
+A class can be registered within the RDF graph using the `.register` method.
+Multiple classes can be nested in the dictionaries.

 | Call                          | Result     |
 | ----------------------------- | ---------- |